dsa-ntc/handbook.tech.dsausa.org/docs/contributing.md

 Want to make a contribution to the handbook?
 It's easy!
 Just follow these simple steps.

+On any of the handbook pages, click the "Edit" icon in the top right of the article to jump directly to the GitHub editor for the Markdown document behind the page.

+To get there manually:

 1. Visit the GitHub repository at https://github.com/dsa-ntc/handbook.tech.dsausa.org
 2. In the `docs/` folder, click on the document you want to edit.
 3. Click the "edit" button in the top right.